mojotech/capybara-ui/README.md

 end
 ```

-Finally, let's explore that Dill magic in the expect clause.
+Finally, let's explore that Dill magic in the expect clause of our example spec.
 Dill's `see` expectation method, by default, will simply check for the presence of a widget by that name.

 ```ruby
 class Admin < Dill::Role